Free Royal Mail Tracked 24 Hour Delivery on all orders over £20

 What are VG and PG?

 VG (Vegetable Glycerine) and PG (Propylene Glycol) are the main ingredients of e liquid.
-VG and PG make up the ‘base’ of a vape juice (e-liquid), and different flavourings are added to the base to give each e-liquid brand its own distinctive taste.
+VG and PG make up the ‘base’ of a vape juice (e-liquid).
+Different flavourings are then added to the base to give each e-liquid brand its own distinctive taste.

-Both vegetable glycerine (VG) and propylene glycol (PG) are used as humectants (a type of additive that helps a product retain its moisture) footnote 1 in food, pharmaceutical and cosmetic products.
+Both vegetable glycerine (VG) and propylene glycol (PG) are used in food, pharmaceutical and cosmetic products.
 VG and PG are food-grade compounds, widely considered safe for human consumption.

 The VG/PG balance of an e-liquid completely changes the vaping experience.
-Depending on the amount of vegetable glycerine and/or propylene glycol in your vape juice, you’ll get a totally different taste, texture, throat hit and vapour thickness, so it’s worth getting a basic understanding of what each compound is and does.
+Depending on the amount of vegetable glycerine and/or propylene glycol in your vape juice, you’ll get a totally different taste, texture, throat hit and vapour thickness.

 What is VG?

 Vegetable Glycerin (VG) is a non-toxic compound derived from vegetable fats like coconut oil and soy oil.
-It’s not completely flavourless (it’s slightly sweet) but it carries flavour reasonably well, and it tends to be used as the main base for the highest-grade e liquids.
+It’s not completely flavourless (it’s slightly sweet) but it carries other flavours reasonably well.

 Vegetable glycerin gives e-liquid vapour its thickness.
-High VG e liquids give off a good cloud and have a smoother throat hit, making them a natural choice for sub-ohm devices (there are other technical reasons why sub-ohm devices are paired with high VG e liquids - we’ll explain this in a moment).
+High-VG e liquids give off a good cloud and have a smoother throat hit.
+They're a natural choice for sub-ohm devices.
 If you buy an e liquid that promises “creaminess”, for instance a custard or cake flavour, it’s most likely going to have a high VG (70VG or higher).

-The downside is that e-liquids with high VG tend to clog your device and burn through coils faster.
-Vegetable glycerin is a thick liquid, so it takes longer for high VG vape juices to soak into your vape coil.
+The downside is that high-VG e-liquids tend to clog your device and burn through coils faster.
+Also, because vegetable glycerin is a thick liquid, it takes longer to soak into your vape coil.
 Vegetable glycerin’s sweet taste can potentially ‘crowd out’ subtler flavours, but nowadays most high-quality manufacturers adjust their recipes to allow for this.

 What is PG?

-PG, or Propylene Glycol (PG), is a food additive (E1520 on the UK Food Standards Agency’s Approved Additives List), typically used in processed foods like soft drinks and ice creams.
-It’s also used as a pharmaceutical ingredient in certain medicines and eye drops footnote 2
+PG, or Propylene Glycol (PG), is a food additive (E1520 - see food.gov.uk).
+It's typically used in processed foods like soft drinks and ice creams.
+It’s also used as a pharmaceutical ingredient in certain medicines and eye drops

-Some people are sensitive to propylene glycol, and studies have shown that heavy exposure can cause “ocular and respiratory irritation” footnote 3.
+Some people are sensitive to propylene glycol (source: bmj.com).
 If you find that vaping a high PG e liquid is uncomfortable for you, our recommendation is to switch to a 100% VG alternative

 All e liquids contain a VG/PG base and flavourings, but e liquids can also contain a fourth ingredient: nicotine.
-Our advice is that — unless you’re quitting tobacco — you should avoid adding nicotine to your vape juice.
-Nicotine is highly addictive (vegetable glycerine and propylene glycol are not addictive) — we explain the addictive properties of nicotine in this article.
+Nicotine is highly addictive (vegetable glycerine and propylene glycol are not addictive).
+We explain the addictive properties of nicotine in this article.

 What does VG PG Ratio Mean?